nmeri17/suphle-docs/src/docs/v1/modules/index.md

 php suphle modules:create Products --module_descriptor="\AllModules\Products\Meta\ProductsModuleDescriptor" --destination_path=some/path
 ```

 Contents of ModuleTemplate are flexible and should match whatever dominant structure your modules start out with.
 For instance, its default contents contains a connected route collection, along with routing bits.
 This doesn't reflect a mandatory requirement for a valid module.
 The only reason for this is to facilitate bootstrapping new Suphle projects.
-A module that itself doesn't handle requests can afford to miss all the routing bits.
-But more importantly, it should not be connected to the application as a standalone module.
+A module that itself doesn't handle requests can afford to miss all the routing-related classes.
+But more importantly, such module should not be connected to the application as a standalone module.

 ## Connecting standalone modules